 A significant need for these Treaties has arisen due to the expansion of the process of globalization, i.e. the "erasing of borders" between, above all, developed countries.
 Namely, a large number of companies and people have started thinking globally which means that they are not limited by the country where business was originally started.
 This raises the issue of taxation in different countries.
 Given that a strong economy is essential for every country, the emergence of the Double Taxation Treaty was a logical next step.

 Thousands of such treaties have been signed so far worldwide.
 It is important to note that there are two basic models of the Double Taxation Treaty, O.E.C.D. model and United Nations guidelines.
 It is worth noting the great importance of these Treaties and how many countries that have signed a large number of Treaties have a better position in the global market.

 AN OVERVIEW OF THE COUNTRIES WITH WHICH THE REPUBLIC OF SERBIA HAS CONCLUDED DTT's AND THE COUNTRIES WITH WICH NEGOTIATIONS ARE ONGOING

 In 2020, the Treaty was signed with Japan and Hong Kong.
-The next step is the ratification of the Treaty by Parliament in order for the Treaties to enter into force.
+The next step when we talk about the Treaty with Japan is ratification by Parliament in order for the Treaty to enter into force, while the Treaty with Hong Kong has already entered into force.
 The Agreement has been initialed with Algeria.

 Negotiations are ongoing with Portugal.
 Also, according to the latest information, negotiations are ongoing with Liechtenstein, Singapore and the United States, which is especially important for our country.